cutaway/fslogger-yaml/README.md

 * [fslogger](https://gist.github.com/walkie/6282157) - an update of the [original fslogger](http://osxbook.com/software/fslogger/)
   * Requires [OpenSource XNU[(https://github.com/opensource-apple/xnu) to compile.
 No need to build, just run the compilation line in the build instructions.
+* [fswatch](https://github.com/emcrisostomo/fswatch) - a similar project that might meet your needs.
+  * [FSW](https://github.com/emcrisostomo/fsw) was created to replace fswatch but then they merged and fswatch became primary, again.

 ## Compile fslogger-yaml